zavs/ercesiMIPS/README.md

 Diagrams: [ercesiMIPS wiki](http://www.ercesi.org)

-This repo has been put together to demonstrate a number of simple MIPS Processor written in [Chisel](http://chisel.eecs.berkeley.edu).
+This repo has been put together to demonstrate a number of simple MIPS Processors written in [Chisel](http://chisel.eecs.berkeley.edu).